Why Is My Dog Throwing Up Green Bile?

 Bilious vomiting syndrome

-The bile reflux is something which can happen to any dog.
-It is often a one off case where the excess bile irritates the stomach lining, is expunged and then the dog can return to normal health.
-However, if the reflux occurs often it might be due to a chronic condition known as bilious vomiting syndrome.
+Bile reflux is something which can happen to any dog.
+It is often a one-off case where the excess bile irritates the stomach lining, is expunged and then the dog can return to normal health.
+If the reflux occurs often, it might be due to a chronic condition known as bilious vomiting syndrome.

 Unfortunately, little is known of the actual cause of bilious vomiting syndrome.
 A 2016 report showed that a dog with BVS tended to be a “young, mixed-breed, castrated male dog with a chronic history of vomiting bile”.
 The symptoms are that the dog will often throw up green bile, yellow liquid or some other related substance.